2002 Central Plains ice storm: Aftermath

 The storm left up to 2 inches of ice over the affected regions on the evening of January 30.
 Affected infrastructure initially held, but began to crumble as the night wore on.
 Electric transformers were prone to explosion and in some cases created small fires, and trees shattered under the weight of hundreds of pounds of ice.
-Larger trees were actually more susceptible to cracking and falling than smaller trees, with pin oak trees falling while twigs remained undamaged.
+Larger trees were actually more susceptible to cracking and falling than smaller trees, with mature pin oak trees falling, while saplings remained undamaged.
 After the 31st, more than 650,000 residents were without power, including 350,000 in the Kansas City metropolitan area alone and 250,000 in Oklahoma.
 In some cases, power didn't return to residents for nearly 14 days.
 Approximately 500,000 trees were affected in Kansas City alone, including two "Bicentennial Trees" which were estimated at being over 200 years old.
 States of emergency were announced by the governors of all three states.
 Then on the tail end of the storm, some places got snow on top of the ice that had fallen, only worsening the problem.